enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 into each test problem directory before tests are run.

 2.  **Get/update yt.**  The enzo tests are generated and compared using the yt analysis suite.
+You must be using yt 2.5 or later in order for the test suite to work.
 If you do not yet have yt, visit http://yt-project.org/#getyt for installation instructions.
 If you already have yt and yt is in your path, make sure you're using the most up-to-date version by running the following command: